-- We will ensure the Council's decision making is transparent, accessible and - accountable.
-Our community leaders will work together to deliver the best possible results for the community. - The Council's leadership and decision making will reflect the diversity of our community. - We will be proactive and innovative in our engagement with the community ensuring our engagement programs are equitable, accessible, inclusive and participatory. - Community awareness and understanding of Council services and long-term plants will be increased. - We will continue to manage Council governance functions and statutory requirements.
+- We will ensure the Council's decision making is transparent, accessible, and - accountable.
+Our community leaders will work together to deliver the best possible results for the community. - The Council's leadership and decision making will reflect the diversity of our community. - We will be proactive and innovative in our engagement with the community ensuring our engagement programs are equitable, accessible, inclusive, and participatory. - Community awareness and understanding of Council services and long-term plants will be increased. - We will continue to manage Council governance functions and statutory requirements.

-GL2.1 We will ensure the Council's decision making is transparent, accessible and accountable.
+GL2.1 We will ensure the Council's decision making is transparent, accessible, and accountable.

-The chouse the Godinett's accident making to transparent, according and GL2.1.1 Continue to conduct the business of the council in a transparent and democratic manner.
+The officers the obtained according to transparent, according, and GL2.1.1 Continue to conduct the business of the council in a transparent and democratic manner.
 Executive Deliverables: Ordinary Meetings of council held on the fourth Monday of each month except for December.
 Extra-Ordinary Meetings will be held as required.
 GL2.1.2 Ensure Councillors are supported in their role.
-Executive Deliverables: Provide information to Councillors regularly in the form of briefing sessions, memos, email and meetings.
+Executive Peliverables: Provide information to Councillors regularly in the form of briefing sessions, memos, email, and meetings.
 Identify Councillor's training requirement in the Training Plan and complete training.
 Induct the new Council in the role and responsibilities of a Councillor and Council in the community.
 GL2.1.3 Assess, determine and respond to complaints in accordance with the Government Information Public Access (GIPA) Act and the Public Interest Disclosures Act and procedures.
 Governance & IT Deliverable:All applications processed within legislative time frames.

-GL2.2 We will be proactive and innovative in our engagement with the community ensuring our engagement programs are equitable, accessible, inclusive and participatory.
+GL2.2 We will be proactive and innovative in our engagement with the community ensuring our engagement programs are equitable, accessible, inclusive, and participatory.

-ogranis a inotasive and participatory.
-GL2.2.1 ations and Engagement Strategy Corporate Communications nd effective information to the community about the Council's activities. nment Week by undertaking activities that focus on Council in the activities.
+. ogranns i Siamo aro oquitable, accessible, metacive, and participatory.
+GL2.2.1 Implement Council's Communications and Engagement Strategy Corporate Communications Deliverables: Disseminate concise and effective information to the community about the Council's programs, policies, and activities.
+Celebrate Local Government Week by undertaking activities that focus on Council in the community.